Rogers Hornsby: Boston Braves (1928)

-Chicago Cubs
+Chicago Cubs (1929–1932)

 Hornsby hit .380 for Chicago in 1929 while recording 39 home runs and a league-leading .679 slugging percentage.
 His 156 runs scored led the major leagues and is still the team record while his .380 batting average remains the highest for a Cub since 1895.
 He also collected another MVP award, and the Cubs won the NL pennant.
 However, they lost in the 1929 World Series to the Philadelphia Athletics in five games, as Hornsby batted .238 with one RBI.
 He also set a World Series record for strikeouts with eight.

 After the first two months of the 1930 season, Hornsby was batting .325 with two home runs.
 In the first game of a doubleheader against the Cardinals, Hornsby broke his ankle while advancing to third base.
 He did not return until August 19, and he was used mostly as a pinch-hitter for the rest of the season.
 With four games to go in the season, the Cubs fired manager Joe McCarthy, replacing him with Hornsby.
 Although there were longstanding rumors Hornsby had actively undermined McCarthy, Hornsby adamantly denied this; in fact, he and McCarthy were very close friends.
 Hornsby finished the year with a .308 batting average and two home runs.

 On April 24, 1931, Hornsby hit three home runs and drove in eight runs in a 10–6 victory over Pittsburgh.
 Hornsby played in 44 of the first 48 games, but after a disappointing performance he played himself only about half the time for the rest of the year.
 In 100 games, he had 90 RBIs, 37 doubles, and a batting average of .331.
 He also led the league in on-base percentage (.421) for the ninth time in his career.
 The team finished 84–70, 17 games back of the pennant-winning Cardinals, and four games back of the Giants.